 ^ MediSave can also be used for scans for post-treatment monitoring and radiotherapy patients

 Also, the new MediShield Life claim limits for cancer drug treatments will be set based on post-subsidy bills.

-Changes to Medication Assistance Fund (MAF) Subsidies For Cancer Treatment in Singapore
+Changes to Medication Assistance Fund Subsidies For Cancer Treatment in Singapore

-Moreover, the Government will be raising the eligible income criteria for MAF subsidies so that more Singaporeans will benefit.
-Subsidies of up to 50 per cent will be extended to Singaporeans with per capita household income (PCHI) between $2,800 and $6,500 per month:
+The Government has also raised the eligible income criteria for MAF subsidies so that more Singaporeans will benefit.
+Subsidies of up to 50 per cent has been extended to Singaporeans with per capita household income (PCHI) between $2,800 and $6,500 per month:

 FYI: PCHI is calculated by taking the total gross household monthly income divided by the total number of family members living together.

 |Monthly Per Capita Household Income (PCHI)||Subsidy Tier (Singapore Citizens)|